Monday, 30 March 2015

 METHOD :

 Take out the pulp of the mango and discard the seed.
 Now prepare a puree with the mango pulp, icing sugar, butter in the blender.
-Refrigerate for 1 hour.
+Refrigerate for an hour.

 Preheat the oven to 180*C.

 Sieve the dry ingredients together.
 Mash the banana & blend the butter, sugar, plain yogurt, vinegar together.
 Add to the flour mix.
-Stir in to mix well.
+Stir and mix well.
 Add the vanilla extract & mix again!

 Once cool, turn onto a serving plate.
 Pour the mango puree atop.